CumulusNetworks/docs/content/guides/NVUE Command Reference/Unset-Commands.md

 ### Atrributes

-  dead-interval        Length of time, in seconds, without a hello before
+  dead-interval        Length of time, in seconds, without a hello before declaring the neighbor dead.
+If `minimal`, `hello-multiplier` must be set.

-                       declaring the neighbor dead.
-If `minimal`, `hello- multiplier` must be set. hello-interval       How often to transmit a hello packet, in seconds.
-Only valid if `dead-interval` is not `minimal`. hello-multiplier     Required and only valid if `dead-interval` is `minimal`. retransmit-interval  How often to retransmit a packet not acknowledged, in seconds transmit-delay       Delay before sending a new lsa, in seconds
+  hello-interval       How often to transmit a hello packet, in seconds.
+Only valid if `dead-interval` is not `minimal`.

+  hello-multiplier     Required and only valid if `dead-interval` is `minimal`.

+  retransmit-interval  How often to retransmit a packet not acknowledged, in seconds

+  transmit-delay       Delay before sending a new lsa, in seconds

 ## nv unset interface <interface-id> router ospf timers dead-interval